Skip to content

 Beef kofta and rice

-A weeknight Levantine pleasure: hand-kneaded ground-beef fingers spiced with cumin and sumac, seared hard in ghee, then basmati rice cooked in the same pan to absorb every drop of the caramelised juices.
+A weeknight Levantine pleasure: hand-kneaded ground-beef fingers seasoned with cardamom and thyme, seared hard in ghee, then basmati rice cooked in the same pan to absorb every drop of the caramelised juices.
 A complete meal in one skillet.

 Prep